-4 ACTIVITIES
+4. ACTIVITIES

-- 4.1 In fulfilling the Purpose the Church will engage in a range of Activities either on its own or with others that will vary from time to time with Activities being initiated, expanded, or closed, as appropriate. - 4.2 The Activities may include but are not restricted to: 3 - regular public worship, prayer, Bible study, preaching and teaching; - baptism, as defined in the Union's Declaration of Principle; - the Communion of the Lord's Supper which shall normally be observed at least once a month; 4 - evangelism and mission, locally, regionally, nationally and internationally; - the teaching, encouragement, welcome and inclusion of young people; - nurture and growth of Christian disciples; - education and training for Christian and community service; - giving and encouraging pastoral care; - supporting and encouraging charitable social action in the United Kingdom and abroad; - encouraging relationships with and supporting Baptists and other Christians.
+- 4.1.
+In fulfilling the Purpose the Church will engage in a range of Activities either on its own or with others that will vary from time to time with Activities being initiated, expanded, or closed, as appropriate. - 4.2.
+The Activities may include but are not restricted to:4 - Regular public worship, prayer, Bible study, preaching and teaching;